AgentOxygen/MinecraftModding/README.txt

 For adding Item Textures:

 	1) Use .png only
-	2) Picture size (in pixels) must be one of the following:
+	2) Picture size (in pixels) must be one of the following or of a similar 8x8 ratio:
 		8x8
 		16x16 -- Preferred
 		32x32